-We are required by law to obtain evidence of identity, along with other information we consider necessary, for anti-money laundering, anti-terrorist financing, fraud prevention purposes and to comply with any other legal or regulatory obligations that may apply to us in respect of our clients.
-In this regard, you will be required to provide us with specific identification and other information at the time you request us to open an account for you and at such other times as we may request throughout the duration of our business relationship with you.
-Where you request payment of monies from your account, Cantor reserves the right to request updated information, deemed necessary by Cantor at its discretion, to satisfy its regulatory requirements.
+We are required by law to obtain evidence of identity, along with other information we consider necessary, for anti-money laundering, anti-terrorist financing, sanctions and fraud-prevention purposes and to comply with any other legal or regulatory obligations that may apply to us in respect of our clients.
+In this regard, you will be required to provide us with specific identification and other information at the time you request us to open an account for you and on an ongoing basis.
+Where you instruct a transaction on your account, Cantor reserves the right to request updated information, deemed necessary by Cantor at its discretion, to satisfy its regulatory requirements.
+You acknowledge and agree that you will provide such documentation on request